 We had talks on nutrition, exercise and mindfulness, and it was like a lightbulb going off in my mind because I suddenly realised that I could take control of my life again – I could eat healthily and exercise to make sure that if this dreadful disease does come back, I am as fit as possible in order to combat it.

-The high point of last year was finding out in August that I had been selected along with 15 other amazing ladies to be a Touch of Teal model, and on March 23rd this year we are modelling in a fashion show at the Mayfair Hotel in London to help raise money for Ovacome and to raise awareness of ovarian cancer.
-I am thrilled, honoured and a little bit scared about this, but I am doing it in memory of my lovely Mum, who was such a fantastic role model throughout her illness – she was positive and upbeat throughout her whole illness.
+A high point for me was finding out that I had been selected along with 15 other amazing ladies to be a Touch of Teal model in a fashion show at the Mayfair Hotel in London to help raise money for Ovacome and to raise awareness of ovarian cancer.
+I was thrilled, honoured and a little bit scared but did it in memory of my lovely Mum, who was such a fantastic role model throughout her illness – she was positive and upbeat throughout her whole illness.